National Population Health Survey: Household Component, Longitudinal (NPHS)

 Editing is done in two stages.
 The first stage of editing is performed during data collection.
 Valid ranges for variables have been programmed in the computer-assisted interviewing (CAI) application as well as consistency edits between variables and between cycles.
 The flow of questions is controlled by the CAI application.
 Warning messages appear on the CAI screen when an invalid value is captured or when inconsistencies are detected by the application.
 The interviewers then have the opportunity to confirm responses with the respondents.
 In most cases the conflict has to be resolved before the interview can continue.
 The second stage of editing is performed during data processing at Head Office (mainly informatics programs).
 Inconsistencies discovered at this stage are usually corrected by setting one or more of the variables in question to "not stated".
 The exception to this is the relationship edits, in which inconsistencies go through a manual processing.

-Also, for each of the sampling weights computed for the group of respondents in each cycle, a "share" version of the weights is also computed.
-These share weights are only given to those respondents who agreed to share their data with the survey partners (typically Health Canada and the various provincial health ministries).
+At the end of each interview, questions are asked about the agreement to share data with the survey partners: Health Canada, Public Health Agency of Canada and the provincial health ministries.
+The "share" version of the microdata file contains data (and corresponding survey weights) from only those respondents who agreed to share their data.
 The computation of these weights involves the redistribution of the weights of the non-sharers to the sharers using a similar approach to that of the non-response adjustment.
 Since the share partners only have access to the share data, they must use the share weights for estimation.

 Several sets of longitudinal weights were computed throughout the NPHS cycles.
 First, for Cycle 1, sampling weights were computed to represent the entire panel of 17,276 persons.
 For Cycle 2, two types of longitudinal weights were computed; the first one was associated exclusively with the subset of panel members who had fully responded to the survey in both cycles, and the second one with the subset that partially or fully responded in both cycles.
-From Cycle 3 and onwards, only the weights for the subset that provided full responses to all cycles were recomputed after each cycle.
-Since Cycle 4, new weights were added to those that already existed; these weights are computed for the subset of panel members who fully responded to Cycle 1 and to the most recent cycle (for the Cycle 4 weight, it consists of Cycles 1 and 4).
+From Cycle 3 and onwards, the weights for the subset that provided full responses to all cycles were recomputed after each cycle.

 Given the NPHS's multi-stage survey design, the NPHS uses the bootstrap method to calculate the variance.
 This method takes the complexities of the survey design into account, as well as the various adjustments to the weights during the weighting process.
 For each sampling weight, a set of bootstrap weights is available to calculate the variances.
 Note that the Bootvar program, a program made up of macros available in SAS and SPSS, is distributed with the bootstrap weights in order to calculate the variances with this method.

-For more information on the estimation process, it is recommended to consult the Cycle 4 Longitudinal Documentation.
+For more information on the estimation process, consult section 7.4 of the NPHS Longitudinal Documentation.

 Statistics Canada is prohibited by law from releasing any data which would divulge information obtained under the Statistics Act that relates to any identifiable person, business or organization without the prior knowledge or the consent in writing of that person, business or organization.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-Access to longitudinal Master files and access to the information excluded from the PUMFs can be done via Statistics Canada's Research Data Centres program or Remote Access program.
+Access to longitudinal Master files and access to the information excluded from the public use microdata files (PUMFs) can be obtained via Statistics Canada's Research Data Centres program or Remote Access program.
 Custom tabulations can also be bought.
 All outputs are vetted for confidentiality before being given to users.

 Before releasing and/or publishing any estimate from these files, users should first determine the number of sampled respondents who contribute to the calculation of the estimate.
 If this number is less than 30, the weighted estimate should not be released regardless of the value of the coefficient of variation for this estimate.
 For weighted estimates based on sample sizes of 30 or more, users should determine the coefficient of variation of the rounded estimate and follow the guidelines below.